-Low back pain is an ache or discomfort in the area of the lower part of the back and spinal column.
-The lower spinal column has many small bones and muscles that surround and protect the spinal cord and nerves.
-Low back pain is common and affects most adults at some point in their lives.
+Low back pain is an ache or discomfort in the lower part of the spine.
+This area has many small bones and muscles that surround and protect the spinal cord and nerves.

 Copyright © Nucleus Medical Media, Inc.

-Pain is usually restricted to the low back.
-It can get worse with back motion, sitting, standing, bending, and twisting.
-If a nerve is irritated, the pain may spread into the buttock or leg on the affected side.
-Muscle weakness or numbness may occur.
+The back pain may be constant or come and go.
+It may be worse with motion, sitting, standing, bending, and twisting.
+If a nerve is irritated, the pain may spread into the buttock or leg on one side.
+Muscle weakness or numbness may also occur.

-You will be asked about your symptoms and medical history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
-The exam will focus on your back, hips, and legs.
-The doctor may test for strength, flexibility, sensation, and reflexes.
+The exam will focus on the back, hips, and legs.

 Imaging tests are rarely needed.
-They may be done for pain that is severe or does not respond to treatment.
-If needed, imaging tests options include:
+They may be done for pain that is severe or does not get better with treatment.

 North American Spine Society